Skip to content

 ICF PolyBloks use 3mm high tensile wire spaced 150mm apart.
 Many ICF systems use plastic ties spaced 200mm apart, allowing more movement of the ICF blocks during concreting.
 The welded steel wire grids in our insulated concrete blocks provide:

-• minimal resistance to flow of concrete (resulting in better compaction & high quality concrete)
+– minimal resistance to concrete flow (resulting in better compaction & high quality concrete)

-The vertical ferrule strips lie 10mm below the surface of our ICF insulated concrete forms, allowing the easy fixing of both propping timbers and any interior or exterior wall finishes with self-tapping screws.
-The 3mm thick steel plate provides a far stronger fixing than a plastic system so that heavy items such as kitchen cabinets can be fixed to them and propping timbers are more securely fixed to the wall during concreting.
+Vertical anchor plates (or ferrule strips) lie 10mm below the surface of the EPS.
+This allows easy fixing of both propping timbers and any interior or exterior wall finishes with self-tapping screws.
+The 3mm thick steel plate provides a far stronger fixing than a plastic system.
+Propping timbers for concreting and heavy kitchen cabinets can be securely fixed directly to the wall.

 icf--polysteel-ferrule-strips

-The steel ties (or webs) allow our ICF concrete forms to be fixed together with steel clips at each corner, holding each ICF block rigidly against its neighbour.
-This reduces the risk of “blow out” when being filled with concrete.
-The clips are installed by reaching down inside the joint between adjacent icf blocks and pushing one clip over the bottom ties and another over the top ties at the ends of the adjacent blocks.
+The steel ties (or webs) allow the ICF concrete forms to be fixed together with steel clips at each edge.
+This holds every ICF block rigidly against its neighbour to reduce the risk of “blow out” during concreting.
+The clips are easily slotted over the ties at the end of each block (x1 top and x1 bottom).

 This is particularly effective at the corners of building as this is where most problems occur during the concreting of ICF walls.